Your Rights, Our Fight:

 Get The Representation You Need Against Your OVI Charges

 If you are dealing with a first-offense OVI, do not wait to seek legal assistance.
 Contact Bowen, Scranton, & Olsen, LLC, right away.
 Even a first OVI offense in Ohio requires prompt and effective action.
-Reach out to our Columbus office by calling 614-254-6517 or email us here to schedule your initial consultation and take the first step in building a defense against your charges.
+Reach out to our Columbus office by calling 614-254-6517 or email us here to schedule your free initial consultation and take the first step in building a defense against your charges.